John F. Kennedy assassination conspiracy theories: Cuban government conspiracy

 In its report, the Warren Commission stated that it had investigated "dozens of allegations of a conspiratorial contact between Oswald and agents of the Cuban Government" and had found no evidence of Cuban involvement in the assassination of President Kennedy.
 The House Select Committee on Assassinations also wrote: "The committee believes, on the basis of the evidence available to it, that the Cuban Government was not involved in the assassination of President Kennedy".
 Some conspiracy theorists continue to allege that Fidel Castro ordered the assassination of Kennedy in retaliation for the CIA's previous attempts to assassinate him.

 One of the first to push this theory was the Information Council of the Americas (INCA), whose founder Edward S. Butler had debated Oswald on New Orleans local radio prior to the assassination.
 In 1966 it produced a television program narrated by Butler entitled "Hitler in Havana", which suggested that Castro had culpability in the assassination of President Kennedy.
+The Directorio Revolucionario Estudiantil (DRE), whose member Carlos Bringuier had taken part in that same radio debate, rushed out the next issue of their paper Trinchera in the assassination's aftermath, with the headline "The Presumed Assassins" next to photos of Oswald and Castro.
+In 1969 Bringuier published the book Red Friday, wherein he argued that Oswald was working for Castro.

 In the early 1960s, Clare Boothe Luce, wife of Time-Life publisher Henry Luce, was one of a number of prominent Americans who sponsored anti-Castro groups.
 This support included funding exiles in commando speedboat raids against Cuba.
 In 1975, Clare Luce said that on the night of the assassination, she received a call from a member of a commando group she had sponsored.
 According to Luce, the caller's name was "something like" Julio Fernandez and he claimed he was calling her from New Orleans.

 According to Luce, Fernandez told her that Oswald had approached his group with an offer to help assassinate Castro.
 Fernandez further claimed that he and his associates eventually found out that Oswald was a communist and supporter of Castro.
 He said that with this new-found knowledge, his group kept a close watch on Oswald until Oswald suddenly came into money and went to Mexico City and then Dallas.
 According to Luce, Fernandez told her, "There is a Cuban Communist assassination team at large and Oswald was their hired gun."